OskHe/Meteor-Extension/README.md

-# Meteor Extention
+# Meteor Extension
-A extention to the Meteor Client
+A extension to the Meteor Client

 ## Features